The Flaring Up of the Israeli-Palestinian Conflict: Testing the Limits of U.S. Power in a Complex Geopolitical Order

 Mr. Pruessen, for his part, underlines that the impact of a bipolar system like that of the Cold War or multipolar on the number of armed conflicts, interstate or not, is a hotly debated subject for decades which has no answer. clear.

-“A multipolar system can also be made to function effectively,” notes the historian, who is especially concerned about the fact that new conflicts, aided by technological advances, have the potential to be extremely destructive.
+“A multipolar system can also be made to function effectively,” notes the historian, who is especially concerned regarding the fact that new conflicts, aided by technological advances, have the potential to be extremely destructive.

 “The elements that motivate states to act have not necessarily changed, but they now operate in a powder keg,” he warns.